 Over 99% of mesothelioma cases are settled out of court, and the average mesothelioma settlement amount is estimated at $1-1.4 million.

-The main reason most of these cases are settled is the well-established link between asbestos exposure and mesothelioma.
+Most of these cases are settled out of court because of the well-established link between asbestos exposure and mesothelioma.
 Generally speaking, the makers of asbestos-containing products expect lawsuits to occur and are prepared to negotiate a mesothelioma settlement.

 In most cases, asbestos companies do not want the added cost of trying to defend expensive lawsuits they are very likely to lose.
-In fact, many of these companies already have money set aside in asbestos trust funds, compensation that’s available for their victims to claim.
+Many of these companies already have money set aside in asbestos trust funds with compensation for their victims to claim.

 An estimated $30 billion has been set aside in asbestos trust funds.